A tale of a Mini well past its best…

-I know little of MZI’s early history but it belonged to a succession of relatives before coming into our lives on the back of a determined campaign waged remorselessly upon my long-suffering father.
-Believing that it would prove the lesser of several evils, he capitulated.
+We know little of MZI’s early history but it belonged to a succession of relatives before coming into our lives on the back of a determined campaign waged remorselessly by my younger self upon my long-suffering father.
+Believing that it would prove the lesser of several evils, he capitulated to its purchase.
 The things you do for your kids.
 The downside of sainted parenthood was the unenviable task of driving the belching contraption the 180-odd miles from Dublin to Cork.
 Dad recently told me he recalls little of the journey – on balance, it’s probably just as well.

 Once home, our initial examination wasn’t promising.
 The driver’s door was held in place with rope – and probably the occasional decade of the rosary.
-It refused to stay in third gear without physical force, the engine pumped out blue smoke and the offside door sill, boot floor and rear valance were composed primarily of air.
+It refused to stay in third gear without physical persuasion, the engine pumped out expensive-looking blue smoke and the offside door sill, boot floor and rear valance were composed primarily of ferrous oxide and air.

-On the upside, it sported a full-width aftermarket dash filled with non-working instruments, attractive sports wheels and a duo-tone paint job.
-Consumed with fantasies of Cooper replicas, I blinded myself to its more obvious failings and threw myself into a grand delusion, armed with a budget of approximately £1.57.
+On the upside, it sported a full-width aftermarket dash filled with non-functional instruments, attractive sports wheels and a home-baked duo-tone paint job.
+Consumed by fantasies of Cooper replicas, I blinded myself to its more obvious failings and threw myself into a grand delusion, armed with a budget of approximately £1.57.
 We really should have sourced a better bodyshell, or just started from scratch with something less clapped-out, but very little can hold a candle to the obsessive devotion of a smitten sixteen year-old.

 Like most skin-deep restorations, it was fine as long as you didn’t get too close.
 However, once you did, near death experiences came thick and fast.
-First the exhaust broke off (on the very day I got it insured), the wiper motor failed, then the steering column served a formal separation notice with the rack one dark evening.
+First the exhaust broke off (on the very day I got it insured), the wiper motor failed, then the steering column served a formal separation notice with the rack one dark, wet evening.
 The front hydrolastic suspension displacers became chronically depressed, which combined with ancient remould tyres served to make the handling somewhat amusing – to say the least.
 The full catalogue of disasters and mishaps would take too long to list and frankly I haven’t the heart.

 But driving it was always an adventure even if it arrived home on the end of a tow rope more times than I’m willing to admit.
 But it provided both my brother and I with highly and distinctive transport (when it worked) throughout our student days.
-However, the subsequent arrival of an even more decrepit Alfasud saw all efforts and available funds redirected and MZI consigned to the parental garage, slowly disappearing under gathering detritus.
+However, the subsequent arrival of an even more decrepit Alfasud saw all efforts and available funds redirected and MZI consigned to the parental garage, slowly to disappear under gathering detritus.
 Years passed.
-I would occasionally look in on the poor half-buried thing on trips home and turn my shamed face away.
+I left home and would occasionally look in on the poor half-buried thing upon visits and quickly turn my shamed face away.

-A version of this piece originally appeared on Car online.
+A version of this piece originally appeared on Car magazine online.